A (Very) Brief History of Green Tea

 Some said that Marco Polo was the first one to bring tea to the West, and it is very likely that Islamic traders might have passed the dried leaves to a few Europeans even earlier, but the first written records of importing tea from the “Orient” was in 1610 in Portugal and Holland.
 The initial shipment was only a few “jars” of green tea for some elites, but the influence this had on subsequent centuries went way beyond the habit of the cup.
 It may not be obvious as the inventions of paper, printing and gunpowder, but tea was a key catalyst for the intense international trade, territory expansion, and a few wars in previous centuries that has shaped the world as we know it today.

 Ironically, China now ranks much lower in tea consumption per capita ( officially, but you know official data in Communist China is not accurate ) than many Western or Middle Eastern countries.
-While with the exception of a few countries, such as Morocco, tea has meant black tea in most other countries outside of Asia since the 19th century.
+While with the exception of a few countries, such as Morocco, tea has meant black tea to most outside of Asia since the 19th century.
 Green tea is only gradually making a come back in these markets recently because people are more aware of the general health benefits, and perhaps we are now truly getting in touch with cultures other than ours.
 And tea is a small catalyst in that too?